Blender Foundation: Open projects

 Hero, the sixth Open Movie Project, was announced in September 2017 and released on 16th April 2018.
 The technical target for Hero was to use and improve the Grease Pencil tools.

 Sprite Fright, a short animated comedy-horror was announced on 9 November 2020 and released on 29 October 2021.

 Charge was released the 15 December 2022.

 Pet Projects was announced on 19 January 2023.
 The official release title is "WING IT!" and was released the 12 September 2023.

 Project Gold was announced on 22 May 2023.
+It was focused around non-photorealistic rendering (NPR) and led to the Open Movie Project titled "Singularity", released on May 11, 2026.